 At The Community Justice Project, students serve as advocates, consultants, advisors, capacity-builders, strategic planners, policy analysts, and community organizers to help clients tackle complex, high priority projects across a wide variety of subject areas.

-This semester, CJP students are working with:
+During the Fall 2013 semester, CJP students are working with: